 focused on information pertinent for meeting service requests and objectives.

 NA The organization provides only parent education groups.

+NA The organization provides only peer support services.

 Examples: Timeframes for reassessment may vary based on program design.
 For example, a program designed to monitor child health and development may require reassessments at specific intervals, e.g., annually or in accordance with specific child development milestones.